jibanCat/phys214_obsastro/hw2/hw2.md

 # Phys 214 HW 2

-I will be using the web version of `iObserve` in the homework, it's called https://www.arcsecond.io/iobserve, currently in beta version.
+I will be using the web version of `iObserve` in this homework, it's called https://www.arcsecond.io/iobserve.
+It's currently in beta version.
-I haven't used `iObserve` before, but I heard it's very handy because it integrates : airmass charts, finding chart, night log together, and also connect to other oneline catalogue database.
+I haven't used `iObserve` before, but I heard it's a very handy app because it includes : airmass charts, finding chart, night log, and also connect to other oneline catalogue database.

-Notes:
-- Prepare star lists in the appropriate format, with accurate coordinates
-- Create airmass plots for your targets
-- Prepare finder charts
-- Use the Astronomical Sky Calendar to devise a detailed observing plan (timeline)
-- Prepare quick reduction software
-- Plan ahead how you will back up your data (is there an online archive?
-Do you need to make enough room in your computer or bring an external drive? etc)

-targets:
+## Targets:

 ```cs
 # all targets